 Text saying 'Meet Andy Sutter, MA' in bold black font on a yellow background.

-• Spent 10 years in tech at a startup from early stage through IPO, leading teams and product development
+9 years in tech at a startup through IPO

 • Professional Experience: